robertwgh/Glitter/Readme.md

 + I have added support of SOIL library.
 To achieve this, the `CMakeList.txt` has been modified; the cmake module FindOpenGL.cmake needs to be changed in your system (adding the right OpenGL path in that file).
 Added SOIL as a sub-module.
 + Added a utility class class Program to assist with any operation related to program, shader and so on.
 + Modified CMakeList.txt to make the compilation of new program easier.
++ Have tested under Ubuntu 14.04 and Windows 7 (VS 2015).

 ### Naming convention